syncfusion-content/winui-docs/winui/Pyramid-Chart/Rendering-mode.md

 ## Pyramid mode as linear

-The [Linear]() mode is used to rendering the height of pyrmaid chart segments based on data point values.
+The [Linear]() mode is used to rendering the height of pyramid chart segments based on data point values.

 {% tabs %}